State of Maryland Income Tax Maryland State Income Tax - Tax Year 2012

 e-Filing: Submit Your Maryland Tax Return Online

-You can save time and money by electronically filing your Maryland income tax directly with the Comptroller of Maryland .
+You can save time and money by electronically filing your Maryland income tax directly with the .
 Benefits of e-Filing your Maryland tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 To e-file your Maryland and Federal income tax returns, you need a piece of tax software that is certified for eFile by the IRS.
 While most in-depth tax software charges a fee, there are several free options available through the states, and simple versions are also offered free of charge by most tax software companies.